 We also provide general needs housing which may be suitable for you.
 Some of our properties have been adapted for specific needs.
 We advertise these properties weekly through Homespot.
 Adapted properties will be clearly marked.

-You can also get advice on other Housing Options from your local One Stop Shop or our Access to Housing Service.
+You can also get advice on other housing options from your local Advice and Support Hub or our Housing Needs Team.

 Can I get extra help?